-- We encourage you to reach out to their schedulers to get on their schedules during recess or district work periods.
-Remember to also invite the member's Washington, D.C. staff including the legislative director and chief of staff - These meetings are especially important if your Senator or Representative serves on the Senate Finance Committee or the House Ways and Means Committee.
+- We encourage you to reach out to their schedulers to schedule a meeting during recess or district work periods.
+Remember to also invite the member's legislative Washington, D.C. staff including the legislative director and chief of staff - These meetings are especially important if your Senator or Representative serves on the Senate Finance Committee or the House Ways and Means Committee.
 To see the members of the Senate Finance Committee, click here.
-For House Ways and Means members, click here - Opportunities to showcase facilities made possible with municipal bonds, meet local business leaders, and talk with employees who work in the facilities are appreciated by lawmakers and are an effective way to build relationships and begin advocacy efforts - Don't forget to thank them for their time and, if possible, take pictures and write a press release about the visit - ♦ Any questions on how to engage members?
-Contact the NACo Legislative Affairs Department at 202.942.4254
+For House Ways and Means members, click here - Opportunities to showcase facilities made possible with municipal bonds, meet local business leaders, and talk with employees who work in the facilities are appreciated by lawmakers and are an effective way to build relationships and begin advocacy efforts - Don't forget to thank them for their time and, if possible, take pictures and write a press release about the visit